Help with legal costs

 It is important to wait until civil legal aid has been awarded before asking the solicitor to do anything.
 The award cannot be backdated and it will not therefore cover the cost of any work done before it has been granted.
 In an emergency, a solicitor can ask for emergency legal aid, which can be used to cover the delay in granting the legal aid certificate.

 For further information about civil legal aid, you should consult an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.

 Legal aid is available for children or adults who need advice or representation in relation to a children's hearing or court orders connected to a children's hearing.
 This type of legal aid is different from civil legal aid and has its own separate rules.
-There is more information about legal aid in connection with children's hearings on the Scottish Legal Aid Board's website at www.slab.org.uk.
+There is more information about legal aid in connection with children's hearings on the Scottish Legal Aid Board website.

-Legal aid is available for people charged with criminal offences to cover the cost of representation by solicitors or advocates, and for bail applications.
-Getting criminal legal aid depends mainly on whether it is ‘in the interests of justice’ that the defendant is legally represented.
+Legal aid is available for people who are charged with criminal offences to cover the cost of representation at court by solicitors or advocates, and for bail applications.
+Getting criminal legal aid depends mainly on whether it is 'in the interests of justice' that the defendant is legally represented.

 Criminal legal aid also depends on the financial circumstances of the accused.
 It is assessed whether the expenses of the case would mean 'undue' hardship for the accused (or dependants).

 Criminal legal aid is usually granted in the following cases: